beilmanmich/donors_dashboard/README.md

 The motivation of this project was to create an interactive data visualization, hosted on Heroku (or similar) as a weekly assignment for the Data Incubator Fellowship.
 This project showcases interactive data visualization with D3.js, DC.js, Python, MongoDB, hosted on Heroku.
 MongoDB for storing and querying the data, Python for building a web server that interacts with MongoDB and serving html pages, Javascript libraries d3.js, dc.js and crossfilter.js for building interactive charts.

+The data dashboard allows a user to stratify a subset of donations across time period, campaign resource type, campaign recipient poverty level, and state geography.
+The current dashboard supports 164k records from the data linked below (the full dataset contains 900k records, 164k was the limit I optimized under Heroku and mLab free subscription limits).
+Data licensed with thanks from DonorsChoose.org (CC_NY_BC 3.0).

 ## Getting started

 The dependencies for the project can be installed (in your virtual environment, venv) using